 Multi-generational label Tahbilk got the gong the following year, impressing with its continuous history and rare wines from ancient vines.
 Tahbilk’s 19th-century vineyard and underground cellars still stand in central Victoria today.

 It would be remiss for the Hunter Valley’s Mount Pleasant not to get a mention.
 The legacy of Australian wine legend Maurice O’Shea is now under the stewardship of McWilliam’s Wines, and the New South Wales winery is home to an exceptional line-up of shiraz and semillon.

-Family-run Yarra Valley label Mount Mary is recognised for its perfectionist approach to French classics, with pinot noir and chardonnay among the highlights.
+Family-run Yarra Valley label Mount Mary is recognised for its perfectionist approach, with pinot noir and chardonnay among the highlights.
 “Elegance, balance, purity and length” are all words used to describe these wines.

-That brings us to the reigning champ, Seville Estate.
+Also in the Yarra Valley is Seville Estate.
 Like Mount Mary, this family winery is a pioneer of the Upper Yarra that was also founded by a former doctor.
 But distinctly, Seville Estate is a long-time champion of shiraz in this cooler area.